Understanding Treas. Reg. §1.994-1(e)(3)(ii): Offsetting Entries for IC-DISC Commissions and Qualified Dividends

 The regulation addresses the timing and form of payment for commissions or transfer prices between a related supplier (typically the operating company) and its IC-DISC.
 To maintain IC-DISC status, at least 95% of the corporation’s assets must be “qualified export assets,” which can include commissions receivable from the related supplier, but only if those commissions are “payable and paid” in a manner prescribed by the regulations.^1,^2

 Treas.
 Reg. §1.994-1(e)(3)(ii) outlines several acceptable forms of payment, including cash, property, certain written obligations, and, crucially, offsetting accounting entries.
-This last method allows the commission receivable owed by the related supplier to the IC-DISC to be “paid” by offsetting it against an existing liability that the IC-DISC owes to the related supplier, such as a dividend payable.^3
+This method lets the related supplier “pay” the IC-DISC commission by offsetting it against a liability the IC-DISC owes, such as a dividend payable.

 How Do Offsetting Entries Work?

 In practice, the related supplier records a commission payable to the IC-DISC, and the IC-DISC records a commission receivable from the supplier.
 If the IC-DISC also owes a dividend to the supplier, both parties can agree to offset these amounts through appropriate accounting entries.
-For example, if the IC-DISC is set to pay a dividend to its parent company (the related supplier), and the parent owes a commission to the IC-DISC, the two amounts can be netted against each other on the books.
+Example: If the IC-DISC will pay a dividend to its parent company and the parent owes a commission to the IC-DISC, the two amounts can be netted in the accounting records.^3,^4

-It is critical that these offsetting entries are made within 60 days after the close of the IC-DISC’s taxable year.
-The entries must be reflected in the accounting records—not just on the tax return—to satisfy the regulatory requirements.^3,^4
+It is crucial to make these offsetting entries within 60 days after the IC-DISC’s taxable year ends.
+The entries must appear in the books, not just on the tax return, to meet regulatory requirements.

 Why Is This Important?